reidgarner/Galvanize-Eats-Rama-Jamas/README.md

 # Galvanize Eats

 ## Description:
-Allows the user to pick items from a menu, add their quantity of said items, input their name, telephone number, and address to deliver an order
+Allows the user to pick items from a menu, add their quantity of said items, input their name, telephone number, and address to deliver an order.

 ## Project Images: